johncastro100/Phase_1_Project/README.md

 Embrace innovative new technologies: this will increase productivity, production and overall quality of the output.
 Look to embrace new technology and create your own in addition.

 ## For more information
-See full analysis in Jupyter Notebook or review this presentation.
+See full analysis in [Jupyter Notebook](code.ipynb) or review this [presentation](Microsoft_Presentation.pdf).
 For additional information please contact John Castro, johncastro2013@gmail.com.

 ## Repository Structure
+├── dsc-phase-1-project-v2-4
+├── images
+├── .gitignore
+├── README.md
+├── code.ipynb
+├── Microsoft_Presentation.pdf
+└── movie_budgets.csv